pirocorp/Eve-Echoes-Industries/manuals/How Configure CD To Deploy Blazor WASM Hosted Application.md

 slotName: stage
 ```

-### Result Deploy a release every time a new build is available.
+### Result Deploy a release in slot stage every time a new build is available.